-ANALYTICAL (PO1) Students will be able to propo ose critical ana lysis on cur ricular, pedagogio cal, inve stigati ve, and adn ninistrat ive mode els in Higher Education in the context of globalization, sustainability, and tech nnology innovation.
+ANALYTICAL (PO1) Students will l be able to propose critical and alysis on curricular, pedagogical, investigative, and adı ministrative models in Higher innovation.

-COMMUNICATIVE (PO2) Students will argue, orally and in writing, about higher education teaching and learning processes based on diverse theoretical and global perspectives, educational practices, innovative models, and epistemological knowledge.
+Education in the context of globalization, sustainability, and technology teaching and learning processes based on diverse theoretical and global perspectives, educational practices, innovative models, and epistemological knowledge.